Skip to content

 How Does the Architecture Differ From V1?

-The 53% of SAP executives who identified customer service as the highest-value gen AI use case are onto something (IBM IBV, 2024).
+53% of SAP executives identified customer service as the highest-value gen AI use case (IBM IBV, 2024).
+They’re onto something.
 But V1’s architecture couldn’t support the AI features that make service automation real.
+We’ve migrated multiple organisations from V1 to V2, and the architectural differences affect every single implementation decision.

 AspectService Cloud V1 (C4C)Service Cloud V2